Elizabeth Li

 Elizabeth Li is a Hong Kong international lawn bowler.

 Bowls career

-Elizabeth Li was selected as part of the five woman team by Hong Kong for the 2008 World Outdoor Bowls Championship, which was be held in Christchurch, New Zealand.
+Elizabeth Li was selected as part of the five woman team by Hong Kong for the 2008 World Outdoor Bowls Championship, which was held in Christchurch, New Zealand.

 She won a triples gold medal (with Grace Chu and Camilla Leung), at the 2005 Asia Pacific Bowls Championships, held in Melbourne.
 Two years later she won a fours bronze at the 2007 event.